michael-basil/michael-basil.github.io/health.md

 A subtle ***Shift of a Mindset*** happens when we resolve a conflation or dualistic tie in our conceptual system.
 An example from a Zen book I like is the difference between *form is emptiness and emptiness is form* and *form is form and emptinesss is emptiness*.
 So with food one may say *food is comfort and comfort is food* whereas *food is food and comfort is comfort* opens up all kinds of new possibilities.

 The ***Desire for Comfort*** is frequently taken so far that we become disordered.
-Ironically, by [Learning to Embrace Fear](./fear) we find that the discomfort we were avoiding was only difficulty locating the [Horizon of Acceptance](./acceptance).
+Ironically, by [Learning to Embrace Fear](./fear) we find that the discomfort we were avoiding keeping us from [Agency through Acceptance](./acceptance).
 This same *Shift of Mindset* helps us to [Release Resentment](./resentment).
 Eventually, by doing these things we find ourselves naturally [Channeling Swagger](./swagger)!

-## What are my current habits when I am most disciplined?
+## What are my current habits when I am most Disciplined?

 * Fasting
     * Intermediate level